imhicihu/ISKM2017/downloads/mac-windows-linux_procedures.md

 <li>512MB of RAM; 128MB of graphics memory.</li>
 </ul></li>
 <li>Tested on: Lubuntu 16.04.3 (64 bits)</li>
-<li>Linux is not supporting Adobe Flash PlayerÂ® in its store anymore.
+<li>Linux is not supporting Adobe Flash Player® in its store anymore.
 Therefore you have to install it manually.</li>
 <li>Open this link: <code>http://get.adobe.com/flashplayer/</code>.
 It will automatically suggest you a version according to your operating system ecosystem.</li>
 <li>Select <code>.tar.gz for Linux</code> option.</li>
 <li>Now click on <code>Download</code> button. <u>Tip:</u> select the downloading path (the default <code>Downloads</code> folder) for easy access.</li>